-Figure 8.
-Cache line size versus (a) miss ratio, (b) access time per 32-byte and (c) energy consumption
+Figure 9.
+Cache line size versus (a) access time per 32-byte and (b) energy consumption

-To analyze the optimal cache line size in NAND XIP cache, simulation has been done with the memory trace which is gathered from the prototyping board.
-The line size of 256-byte shows better numbers in average memory access time and energy consumption over all other cache sizes as shown in Figure 8.
+To analyze the optimal cache line size in NAND XIP cache, simulation has been done with the memory traces which are gathered from the prototyping board.
+The line size of 256-byte shows better numbers in average memory access time and in energy consumption over all other cache sizes as shown in Figure 9.
 Therefore, the line size of NAND XIP controller is determined to be 256-byte hereafter.